 Blame it on Harry Potter and his snowy owl sidekick, Hedwig, for encouraging the thinking that owl care is easy and owning one as a pet is acceptable.
 However, India is now facing an endangered owl crisis thanks to popular movies depicting owls as pets.
 And while it can be quite common and enjoyable to have a pet parrot or another domestic bird, the same is not true for this bird of prey.
 And in fact, it's downright illegal to own one in North America.

 Common Name: Snowy owl, Arctic owl

 Origin and History

-The beautiful white snowy owl—with its striking yellow eyes and black beak—is native to the Arctic regions of North America and Eurasia north of latitude 60˚.
+The beautiful white snowy owl—with its striking yellow eyes and black beak—is native to the Arctic regions of North America and Eurasia north of 60 degrees latitude.
 And while Arctic conditions are preferred, this nomadic creature has been known to migrate south, following its prey and breeding at more southerly latitudes.